 - Swap the multivitamin for a men’s prenatal.
 Yes, men’s prenatal vitamins are a thing, and yes, you should be taking them if you want to be a dad.

 The Value of Men’s Prenatal Vitamins

 A high-quality men’s prenatal vitamin goes hand-in-hand with living a healthy lifestyle.
-Research shows that the most common cause of deficiencies in a man’s sperm is a lack of specific nutrients.
-Over 40% of couples are unable to conceive because of problematic sperm.
-Even more distressing, a 2012 study found that just one man in four has optimal sperm health.
-Clearly, a nutritious diet is important, and supplementing with a great men’s prenatal to shore up any nutrient gaps is a good way to cover all his bases for the greater chance of a successful conception.
+Research shows that the most common cause of deficiencies in a man’s sperm is a lack of specific nutrients and other lifestyle factors.
+Even more to consider, a 2012 study found that just one man in four has optimal sperm health.
+Clearly, a nutritious diet is important, and supplementing with a great men’s prenatal to shore up any nutrient gaps is a good way to cover all his bases.

 The benefits continue during your pregnancy, too.
 It’s common for men to experience a decline in testosterone as your due date nears.
 Is there a worse time for a guy to experience mood and energy swings?
 There’s likely a biological component – men with lower testosterone levels would theoretically make better caregivers.
 Fortunately, sticking with the same men’s prenatal vitamin he started taking preconception can help keep testosterone levels stable.